Jibimo/php-sample-api/README.md

 # The Jibimo PHP Sample API
 This project contains sample PHP code for Jibimo business API.

-The Jibimo APIs are currently in three part.
-With part one you can made and validate a pay transaction which means you can pay money from your Jibimo account to a person.
+The Jibimo APIs are currently in three parts.
+With part one, you can make and validate a pay transaction which means you can pay money from your Jibimo account to a person.
+(Pay with phone number)

 With part two, you can request money from your friends and charge them, and validate their payment.
+(Payment Gateway)

-With part three you can pay directly to a bank account and validate it as well.
+With part three, you can directly pay to a bank account and validate it as well.
+(Direct Pay with IBAN)

 File structure: